SpPag/GameJournalCompanion/README.md

 # GameJournalCompanion
 Small ongoing project, meant to function as a digital journal for video game players.
 The initial idea is to allow players to write down side quest stuff, items they found specific vendors selling along with their listed prices, available trades, places left for later exploration when they've leveled up a bit more, etc.

-Run locally with npm run dev and visit on the localhost address stated in the terminal (http://localhost:3000 by default)

 Since I'm using MongoDB v6 with @next-auth/mongodb-adapter@1.1.3 (which only supports MongoDB Node.js driver versions 4.x or 5.x) there's a conflict.
 For now, I'm working around it by running npm install with a tag: "npm install --legacy-peer-deps"

 <details>